-- Pump and dump stocks is an illegal activity and the consequences of such practices can be very ghastly.
+- Pump and dump stocks is an illegal activity, and the consequences of such practices can be very dreadful.

-- The party or parties practicing such schemes might pocket profits for shorter periods of time.
+- The party or parties practicing such schemes might pocket profits for shorter periods.

 - No sooner than stock price turbulence comes in the notice of the concerned management, the scam alert is issued, and recovery processes are begun.

 Securities and Exchange Commission has issued certain tips for a general investor to practice caution while dealing with investing and trading securities:

 - Investors should carry out their analyses during the process of investing.
 They can also hire/take the help of a financial planner, institutions, etc.

 - Fake calls regarding investments can be identified by their sheer emphasis on significant returns and zero or fewer risk offerings.

 - Investors should always consider tracing the source from where the “hot tips” are offered.
 More often than not, it leads to getting closer to authentic information.

 - Most of these practices target small or mid-sized company stocks.
 Another target is the stocks trading in over-the-counter markets.
 It presents to investors a greater risk of being cheated; however, thorough research can mitigate the probability of risk.